 Are you looking to swim with whale sharks?
 Atlanta is the place to be!
 We were able to take part in this unique experience at the Georgia Aquarium, and I have one word to describe it: Incredible!

 Whether you’re an avid diver or a never-even-gone-snorkeling aquarium enthusiast, this experience is something you’ll remember for a long, long time.

-The staff at the Georgia Aquarium are so well-trained in marine biology, ecology and the encounter experience that they really put you at ease (and get you excited) about getting into the water with some of the world’s largest animals.
+The staff at the Georgia Aquarium are so well-trained in marine biology, ecology, and the encounter experience that they really put you at ease (and get you excited) about getting into the water with some of the world’s largest fish.
 Once you’re swimming, you may never want to get out.
 It’s seriously that cool.
-Here’s what to expect.

-The swim with whale sharks is a two and a half hour experience that begins with an education component (ours was delivered by the fabulous and funny Susan).
-The discussion includes details about the swim/dive and the animals you are about to see (hint: it’s more than just whale sharks.)
+The swim with whale sharks is a 2.5-hour experience that begins with an education component.
+The discussion includes details about the swim/dive and the animals you are about to see.
+(Hint: it’s more than just whale sharks!)

-If you are an unsure swimmer, or have never been snorkeling, don’t worry, the divers take care of you.
-We had a woman in our group that had never snorkeled before.
+If you are an unsure swimmer, or have never been snorkeling, don’t worry — the divers take care of you.
+We had a woman in our group who had never snorkeled before.
 The team made sure to stay with her and even held her hand during the dive.
 She was rewarded when the whale shark swam so close, it touched her.
 Talk about up close and personal!

 While in the water, three aquarium divers accompany you; one to lead, one to film and another to make sure everyone (fish and participants) are safely interacting with each other.